apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>postReady specifies the action to execute after the data is ready.</p>
+<p>Specifies the actions that should be executed after the data has been prepared and is ready for restoration.</p>
 </td>
 </tr>
 </tbody>